hallpaz/3dsystems20/docs/project.md.md

 ### Motivation
 -   ✓AI Graphics
 -   ✓Past works… panoramas!
+Previous works studying how we could use panoramic images for experiences
 -   ✓Future perspectives on panoramas (VR | AR | XR)
 -   ✓Rendering looks like a good topic to relate these areas